 Whether you’re gambling or want to help a degenerate gambler, this is a guide for you.
-We know you’re in a tough spot, and we want to do our best to get you the support you need.
+We know you’re in a tough spot and want to do our best to get you the support you need.

 What does degenerate mean?

 In essence, degenerate means that a person has lowered their standards of intelligence and morals.
-A compulsive behaviour characterizes the person to do something and continue doing it, no matter the costs.
+Compulsive behavior characterizes the person to continue doing something, no matter the cost.

 - The next bet controls every aspect of the person’s life.